UncleRazavi/pinns-lib/README.md

 ## Training & Optimization Enhancements

-This release adds several trainer features to support more advanced workflows:

 - Curriculum Learning: progressively increase training difficulty (collocation / BC / IC counts) via a schedule.
 - Physics-Based Regularization: attach problem-specific regularizers (energy conservation, monotonicity penalties) and weight them in the loss.
 - Hybrid Solvers: provide a hook to include additional supervision or preconditioning terms (e.g., coarse finite-difference or FEM solutions).
 - Transfer Learning: helpers to pretrain on simpler PDEs and fine-tune on a target problem.

-These features are available through the `Trainer` API.
+These features are available through the `Trainer`.
 See short examples below.

 ### Curriculum learning example